laboon/ebook/text/29_test_plan_walkthrough.md

     The program does not display "Please enter a valid parameter".
 ```

-The FUN-PARAMETER requirement has three failure cases which I'd also like to add tests for.
+The FUN-PARAMETER requirement has four failure cases which I'd also like to add tests for.
 These are outside the happy path, as they indicate that the user is not using the program correctly.
 However, in such cases, we still need to ensure that the system is following the requirements.
 Let's add additional test cases for the three failure modes:

 ```
 IDENTIFIER: INVALID-PARAMETER-TEST